rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/log4shell_scanner.md

 This module will scan an HTTP end point for the Log4Shell vulnerability by injecting a format message that will trigger an LDAP connection to Metasploit.
 This module is a generic scanner and is only capable of identifying instances that are vulnerable via one of the pre-determined HTTP request injection points.
 These points include HTTP headers and the HTTP request path.
+Additinally URI paths for common, known-vulnerable applications are included in the `data/exploits/CVE-2021-44228/http_uris.txt` data file.

 This module has been successfully tested with: